covcom/205CDE/13_14 Database/README.md

 WHERE id=3;
 ```

 In the code above, we delete the duplicated row No.4 and update building column of row No.3 to be 'EC'.
 Note that normally in programming languages `=` is used for assignment and `==` is used for testing equality.
-But in SQL we don't distinguish between the two.
+But in SQL, we don't distinguish between the two.
 The results can be verified using ``.

 **More on Create**

-One of the advantages (or disadvantages you may say) of SQLite is that you don't have to specify data type.
+One of the advantages (or disadvantages you may say) of SQLite is that you don't have to specify the data type.
 The system will cast for you when needed, as in the example below:

 ```sql
 sqlite> CREATE TABLE l2 (Id, Name);